-The ongoing search-and-destroy operation suggests that government and law enforcement acknowledges that even though recreational weed is legal now in Canada, the black market will not just disappear right away.
+The ongoing existence of this search-and-destroy operation suggests that government and law enforcement acknowledges that, even though recreational weed is legal now in Canada, the black market will not just disappear right away.
 The enforcement of cannabis legalization has been a boon to police budgets across Canada, and lawyers have warned that police could increase their use of civil forfeiture when going after people who violate the vast number of new cannabis-related laws that have been implemented.

 VICE News obtained hundreds of pages of RCMP documents through access to information requests — much of which took more than two years to process — that reveal the planning and resources dedicated to the mission.
-The documents also show high-ranking RCMP and government officials praising the mission.
+They also convey the praise and admiration bestowed by high-ranking RCMP and government officials toward the mission.

 In March of 2016, former RCMP Commissioner Bob Paulson wrote a letter to Minister of Public Safety Ralph Goodale requesting the use of CAF aircraft for aerial surveillance for that year’s operation.
 “Since 2002, Operation SABOT was responsible for the seizure and destruction of over 1.5 million plants,” Paulson wrote.